Brayden-Zhang/brayden-zhang.github.io/content/Projects/Solar PV Power Forecasting using Deep Learning.md

 Project for [ClimateHack.AI 2023-24](https://climatehack.ai/competition/2023-24) in collaboration with Open Climate Fix.

+>[!success] Accomplishments
+>- Top 3 Submission from the University of Toronto
-I was selected within the top three from the University of Toronto and competed at the international finals at **Harvard University in April 2024**.
-We came in **5th place overall.**
+>- Represented the University of Toronto at the International Finals at Harvard
+>	- Finished 5th place overall, beating out teams such as CMU, Harvard, UIUC, etc

-You can view the slides we used for the presentation here: [[Climate Hack 2023 Final.pdf]]
+<mark style="background: #ABF7F7A6;">You can view the slides we used for the presentation here</mark>: [[Climate Hack 2023 Final.pdf]]
 # Challenge